 The San Antonio Spurs are an American professional basketball team based in San Antonio.
 The Spurs compete in the National Basketball Association (NBA)The San Antonio Spurs are an American professional basketball team based in San Antonio.
 The Spurs compete in the National Basketball Association (NBA) as a member of the league's Western Conference Southwest Division.
 The team plays its home games at the AT&T Center in San Antonio.
 The Spurs are one of four former American Basketball Association (ABA) teams to remain intact in the NBA after the 1976 ABA–NBA merger and are the only former ABA team to have won an NBA championship.
 The franchise has won NBA championships in 1999, 2003, 2005, 2007, and 2014.
 As of the 2019–20 season, the Spurs had the highest winning percentage among active NBA franchises.
 As of May 2017, the Spurs had the best winning percentage of any franchise in the major professional sports leagues in the United States and Canada over the previous three decades.
 From 1999–2000 to 2016–17, the Spurs won 50 games each season, setting a record of 18 consecutive 50-win seasons.
 In the 2018–19 season, the Spurs matched an NBA record for most consecutive playoff appearances with 22.
 The team's recent success has coincided with the tenure of current head coach Gregg Popovich and with the playing careers of Spurs icons David Robinson (1989–2003) and Tim Duncan (1997–2016).

 The New Orleans Pelicans are an American professional basketball team based in New Orleans.
 The Pelicans compete in the National Basketball AssociationThe New Orleans Pelicans are an American professional basketball team based in New Orleans.
 The Pelicans compete in the National Basketball Association (NBA) as a member of the league's Western Conference Southwest Division.
-The team plays their home games in the Smoothie King Center.
+The team plays its home games in the Smoothie King Center.
 The Pelicans were established as the New Orleans Hornets in the 2002–03 season when then-owner of the Charlotte Hornets, George Shinn, relocated the franchise to New Orleans.
 Due to the damage caused by Hurricane Katrina in 2005, the franchise temporarily relocated to Oklahoma City, where they spent two seasons officially known as the New Orleans/Oklahoma City Hornets.
 The team returned to New Orleans full-time for the 2007–08 season.
-On January 24, 2013, the franchise announced it would rename itself the Pelicans, effective after the conclusion of the 2012–13 season.
-The Charlotte Hornets' name, history, and records from 1988 to 2002 were returned to its original city to be used by the then Charlotte Bobcats franchise, which subsequently became the Charlotte Hornets, starting May 20, 2014.In 18 seasons of play since the original franchise relocated from North Carolina, the Louisiana franchise has achieved an overall regular season record of 671–771, and has qualified for the playoffs seven times.
+In 2013 the franchise announced it would rename itself the Pelicans, effective after the conclusion of the 2012–13 season.
+The Charlotte Hornets' name, history, and records from 1988 to 2002 were returned to its original city to be used by the then Charlotte Bobcats franchise, which subsequently became the Charlotte Hornets in 2014.In 18 seasons of play since the original franchise relocated from North Carolina, the Louisiana franchise has achieved an overall regular season record of 671–771, and has qualified for the playoffs seven times.
 Their achievements include two playoff series victories and one division title.